wizzlern/drupal-service-structure/exercises/01-recent-news/exercise.md

 your code maintainable.

 - Study the code in Drupal\we_news\Plugin\Block\WeNewsRecentNews
 - Copy the files included in this exercise folder to your module.
+  Note: Carefully merge files / directories that already exist.
 - Study the files you just copied.
 - Create a service for business logic related to the News content type.
   - Create methods in the service to encapsulate business logic from the recent news block.